How to Turn a Ram ProMaster into a Campervan

 Electrical work

-One of the many camping spots we have traveled too in our van.
-Hickory Hammock Equestrian Campground in Lorida, Florida.
+We have traveled to many different boondocking locations in our van.
+One of those camping spots we have traveled too in our van was Hickory Hammock Equestrian Campground in Lorida, Florida.
 This campground is free to camp at once you register online (which was easy to do).
 Camping location includes a picnic table, fire pit, pit toilets, cold outdoor showers, dumpster, and horse barn is available.
 No electric sites that I saw.
+Check out more camping locations across the United States on this blog post A list of FREE camping locations across the US.

 I can’t wait to hear about your journey.
-Follow me on Instagram for more details and trip details.
+Follow me on Instagram for more trip details.
 DM if you follow my Instagram page and I will follow you back

 Enjoy the journey,